tex1337/OGApp/readme.md

 and again when placing the circle in an entrapped way, circles that have been moused-over are pulled to the top to compensate for overlapping.

+To delete a circle from the canvas, simply double-click on it.

 ### Saving
 Files are saved to the database using a simple schema of filename and the data JSON object for the drawing.
 New files require only the filename to